ogratwicklcs/Ansible-Network-Converge/2.4-tower-rbac/README.md

 Now log out of Tower’s web UI and in again as the **tuser** user.

-- Go to the **Templates** view, you should notice for wweb only the `Network-Banner` template is listed.
+- Go to the **Templates** view, you should notice for **tuser** only the `Network-Banner` template is listed.
 He is allowed to view and launch, but not to edit the Template.
 Just open the template and try to change it.

 - Run the Job Template by clicking the rocket icon.
 Enter the survey content to your liking and launch the job.